 Kirsty Pallas

 Kirsty has small hands with wider palms and short fingers.
 All the gloves tested are a size S or glove size 6.
-The gloves were tested in a wet winter and spring season of working in the Scottish Highlands, both on snow and rock.
+The gloves were tested in the wet winter of 2023 and the spring 2024 season of working in the Scottish Highlands, both on snow and rock.
 All weights are from Kirsty’s own scales.
+These reviews were first published in 2024.

 Francesca Donovan

-Francesca tested these gloves hillwalking and scrambling in snow, rain and high winds, as well as on unseasonably milder days in the Southern Uplands, Eryri (Snowdonia), the Lake District and the Peak District throughout late winter and spring.
+Francesca tested these gloves hillwalking and scrambling in snow, rain and high winds, as well as on unseasonably milder days in the Southern Uplands, Eryri (Snowdonia), the Lake District and the Peak District throughout spring 2023.
 Temperatures ranged from just below freezing to 10 degrees.
 She says her hands run hot.
 Francesca wears a size Small and weights (per pair) are supplied from her own digital scales.
+Her reviews were first published in the May 2023 issue of The Great Outdoors.

 Peter Macfarlane

 Peter wears a size Large in gloves.
 He suffers from cold hands, and so he wears them almost every time he leaves his house.
-His review pairs were tested daily over many months from front door to mountain top and everything in-between.
+His review pairs were tested daily over many months throughout 2023 from front door to mountain top and everything in-between.
 The gloves have seen extensive use on the Scottish hills and trails with ice axe and pole use on the Munros and their dexterity has been tested doing everything from camp cooking, fitting crampons, making emergency repairs to a deer fence using tools and wire, and changing a mountain bike tyre on the trail.
 All weights are for a pair and from Peter’s digital scales.
+His reviews were first published in the May 2023 issue of The Great Outdoors.

 Features of the best hiking gloves